 Sample canteen menus

-And if you’d like to see a ‘before and after’ menu, one that has gone from RED and AMBER to GREEN, there is a working example here.
+For ACT and SA schools, if you’d like to see a ‘before and after’ menu, one that has gone from RED and AMBER to GREEN, there is a working example here.

 Don’t forget, to run a successful canteen you need to be savvy at pricing.
 Make sure you charge enough for the items on your menu.
 Mark up will vary according to your canteens’ situation.
-Mark ups cover all expenses such as electricity and gas, wages and employment costs (if there are any), lease fee (if there is one), maintenance costs and profit, as well as the cost of the goods (goods and packaging).
+Mark-ups cover all expenses such as electricity and gas, wages and employment costs (if there are any), lease fee (if there is one), maintenance costs and profit, as well as the cost of the goods (goods and packaging).

 The mark up you use is influenced by numerous factors, including canteen running costs and operating model, desired profit and any policy that may encourage the sale of healthier items.
 See the finance page for more information on menu pricing.